 - The L&L Budget has seen little increase since its inception in 1984 and has remained the same since the mid 1990s due to law changes and no built in annual inflator/CPI increase.

 - L&L Assessments at their current level can no longer cover the cost of basic maintenance in our district (litter clean up, sidewalk sweeping, cleaning of street furniture, litter can maintenance, and graffiti removal).
 The cost of maintaining the district now exceeds the annual L&L Budget and there is no fund balance.

 - Increased assessments would fund improved maintenance including sidewalk cleaning, more thorough maintenance of the public litter cans, more frequent tree pruning, regular updating of landscaping and seasonal holiday decorations, and establishing and maintaining healthier reserves for the zone.

-- Property Owners in our district have an average yearly assessment of approximately $374.
+- The average assessment of Property Owners in our district is currently $374.